 Reason 4: You Might Be A Bit Biased

 It’s possible that the reason your cat smells so good is that you’re just a little biased.
 We all know that people have a scent and often times the scent of someone we love is comforting, reassuring, and calming.
 Our little furry, feline friends are no different.
 The smell of their clean coats can be calming and reassuring and since it’s usually combined with the scents of our own home there’s a good chance we think it smells good!

 Reason 5: Maybe Your House Smells Good (And So Your Cat Does, Too)

 Cats already do a great job keeping their coat clean and free of any stinky smells.
 All that’s left to do is add a fragrance and then you’ve got a super clean smelling cat!
-So it’s entirely possible that your cat smells neutral but when you consider that they’re spending 16 hours a day sleeping in the softest placest they can find (like your clean sheets) it’s no surprise that they end up smelling like a summer breeze!
+So it’s entirely possible that your cat smells neutral but when you consider that they’re spending 16 hours a day sleeping in the softest placest they can find (like your clean blanket and covers) it’s no surprise that they end up smelling like a summer breeze!

 This is especially true if you have an indoor-only cat.
 Cats that don’t go outside are only exposed to the clean scents in your home.
 Dogs, on the other hand, have to go outside to use the restroom several times a day exposing them to all kinds of elements.
 I know that my little chihuahua is so low to the ground that the fur on her belly is constantly collecting all kinds of dirt and debris.

 I can also tell you that she certainly isn’t spending 5 hours a day trying to clean it up!